 Prepare or check shipping documents for the containers.

-Properly secure the hoses and other equipment used in the transfer and dispose of any contaminated clothing, sorbent pads/booms in accordance with the Waste Disposal Process protocols of State or Federal regulations.
+Properly secure the hoses and other equipment used in the transfer and dispose of any contaminated clothing, absorbent pads/booms in accordance with the waste disposal process protocols of state or federal regulations.

 Return operations to normal.